marisabrantley/secret-message/README.md

 ## Class
 *Codecademy/Pro, Front-End Engineer Path*

-JavaScript Syntax: Arrays - how to use arrays, a data structure in JavaScript used to store lists of .
+JavaScript Syntax: Arrays - how to use arrays, a data structure in JavaScript used to store lists of data.

+(Graphic made with Canva.)